shane-t-code/Pill-Papa/README.md

 # Pill-Papa
-This game was created for the ChargerHacks 2023 hackathon, which displays our app where the user selects medicine that the patient needs.
+This game was created for the ChargerHacks 2023 hackathon, where our app is present in the game and used to determine the medicine that different patients need based on their given symptoms.
+Players must select the proper medicine for five patients to successfully beat the level.